 The garage looks like a right mess.
 I guess I have to bite the bullet and tidy it up.

 Example: Das ist das letzte Spiel dieser Saison.
-Wenn wir heute gewinnen, können wir noch Meister werden.
+Wenn wir heute gewinnen, werden wir noch Meister.
 Heute geht’s um die Wurst!

 This is the last game of the season.
-If we win today, we can still become champion.
-Today it really counts!
+If we win today, we will be the champions.
+It really counts today!